dewloosh/PolyMesh/README.md

 ## Highlights

-- Linear transformations of points and pointclouds.
+- Classes to handle points, pointclouds, reference frames and jagged topologies.
 - Array-like mesh composition with a Numba-jittable database model.
 Join or split meshes, attach numerical data and save to and load from disk.
-- Efficient handling of jagged topologies.
 - Simplified and preconfigured plotting facility using PyVista.
 - Grid generation in 1, 2 and 3 dimensions for arbitrarily structured Lagrangian cells.
-- A mechanism of all sorts of geometrical and topological transformations.
+- A mechanism for all sorts of geometrical and topological transformations.
-- A configurable nodal distribution mechanism to effortlessly pass around data between points and cells.
+- A customizable nodal distribution mechanism to effortlessly pass around data between points and cells.
 - Generation of *Pseudo Peripheral Nodes*, *Rooted Level Structures* and *Adjancency Matrices* for arbitrary polygonal meshes.
 - Symbolic shape function generation for arbitrarily structured Lagrangian cells in 1, 2 and 3 dimensions.
-- Connection to popular third party libraries.
+- Connections to popular third party libraries.

 ## Projects using `PolyMesh`